East European Shepherd

 By crossing German Shepherds with various Russian breeds including Caucasian Shepherds, Central Asian Shepherds, and local sighthounds, breeders created a distinctly different dog.
 The East European Shepherd is larger, more muscular, and has a straighter back than the German Shepherd.
 They remain popular throughout Russia and former Soviet states as military, police, and family protection dogs.

 The East European Shepherd is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 10-14 years, the decision to welcome a East European Shepherd into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 10-14 years, the decision to welcome an East European Shepherd into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's loyal, protective, balanced temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your East European Shepherd behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-East European Shepherds are known for their balanced, reliable temperament:
+East European Shepherds are known for their balanced, reliable temperament: Your veterinarian and experienced East European Shepherd owners can offer perspective tailored to your situation.

 - Loyal & Devoted: Extremely loyal to their families with unwavering dedication.